influxdata/docs-v2/content/v2.0/query-data/guides/mathematic-operations.md

 ### Convert bytes to gigabytes
 The following Flux query calculates the amount of active memory in gigabytes (GB).
-The `active` field in the `mem` measurement is recorded in bytes.
+To convert active memory from bytes to gigabytes (GB), divide the `active` field in the `mem` measurement by 1,073,741,824.
-To calculate GBs, divide it by 1,073,741,824.

 The `map()` function iterates over each row in the piped-forward data and defines a new `_value` by dividing the original `_value` by 1073741824.